dragons-rage/docker/cloud/etcd/README.md

 - Built-in health check monitoring
 - Volume declaration for data persistence

+## Versioning

+The image is built using the version from etcd followed by a dash and the build number.
+You can customize the version using build arguments.

 ## Build Arguments

 The following build arguments can be customized when building the image: